Schischu/aqara-opple/README.md

 - Fully compatible with Hue bridge

 ### Next steps
+- Better Pairing.
+Automatically go to Steering Mode after Flashing
+- Allow Factory Reset.
+Allows repairing without the need to reflash
+- Better handling of Deep Sleep.
+Currently 10sec after keypress.
+Best would be periodic wakeup to report battery status.
+- Battery Status reporting
 - Compare to CoinCell example from SDK
-- Better handling of Deep Sleep
-- Battery Status reporting
 - Provide FW for all variant.
 2,4,6 buttons.
 With and without Hue bridge 4 buttons limitation workaround
 - OTA